kkb-10/CodeForces-AC-submission/README.md

 After all these steps , simply run the script and that is all required to make your coding library of your codeforces submission.

-**Note: Make sure to have a good internet connection otherwise the script might crash.**
+**Note:** Make sure to have a good internet connection otherwise the script might crash.
+**Note:** If incase your script crashes, you can resume the script from the same submission page by changing the starting page number at **line 22** in the for loop